subatomicglue/behringer-td3-editor/README.md

-# Behringer TD3 Editor
+# Editor/Programmer for the Behringer TD3

-A standalone editor for the Behringer TD3 written in Angular (12) and NodeJS (14), packaged into an Electron (13) application.
+A standalone pattern editor for the Behringer TD3 written in Angular (12) and NodeJS (14), packaged into an Electron (13) application.

 Running as:
  - dedicated hardware (raspberry pi based)